Exploring Ballet With Suzanne Farrell:

 - 1 across the floor combination, traveling en diagonale, that includes a traveling turn combination

-Students notified of their acceptance must send a nonrefundable payment of $550 by March 14, 2016.
-Students who will be housed by the program must also send an additional nonrefundable housing deposit of $250 by March 14, 2016.
-The balance for tuition and housing (if applicable) will be due by June 15, 2016.
+Students notified of their acceptance must send a nonrefundable payment of $575 and $300 for housing by March 13, 2017.
+The balance for tuition and housing will be due by June 14, 2017.

 Limited need-based financial aid may be available for qualified applicants.
-Financial aid applications must be received by January 29, 2016.
-If your audition occurs before this deadline, please bring your financial aid application with you to your audition.
-Alternatively, mail-in financial aid applications must be postmarked by the deadline.
-Students selected to participate in the summer program will be notified of any financial aid awards in their acceptance letter.
+Financial aid applications must be mailed to the address on the form, not the EBSF office, and must be received by January 27, 2017.
+Students selected to participate in the summer program will be notified of any financial aid awards in their acceptance packet.
 Financial aid requests have no bearing on a student's acceptance to the program.

 To download financial aid application, click here.

 Please note: audition sites will not have audition information.
-Please contact the Kennedy Center Education Department at (202) 416-8811.
+Please contact the Kennedy Center Education Division at (202) 416-8811.

 Exploring Ballet with Suzanne Farrell is made possible by the U.S. Department of Education.